L’Avventura-1960

 They plan to spend their time cruising, resting, and relaxing on the Mediterranean.
 The trio is all good-looking and resides on the outskirts of Rome.
 They join two wealthy couples and depart on their excursion,

-When Anna suddenly goes missing on an island stop, an extensive search is launched.
+When Anna suddenly goes missing on an island stop a search is launched.
 In the meantime, Sandro and Claudia become involved in a romance despite Anna’s disappearance, though the relationship suffers from the guilt and tension brought about by the looming mystery.

 Their relationship is intriguing based on the roller coaster emotions they face.
 Their burgeoning romance and Anna’s disappearance overlap.